Daughters of Carl Levin christen US warship bearing his name

 He attended a ceremony that marked construction of the ship in 2019, when he and his daughters donned visors and participated in welding their names on a plate that went on the ship.

-“I cannot imagine a greater honor that an American citizen can receive than to have a U.S. Navy ship bear his name,” Levin said at the time.
+Kate Levin Markel told the crowd that her father’s connection to the ship “kept his spirits high through his last days” and that he had even prepared a speech before he passed away.
+Another sister, Erica Levin, read the address in which Levin thanked shipbuilders and spoke of the “incredible honor” of having a ship bearing his name.

 Christening of a Navy warship marks a milestone in construction.
 More work must be completed before sea trials are conducted and the Navy takes ownership before formal commissioning.
+The warship will eventually be based at Pearl Harbor, Hawaii.

 Arleigh Burke-class destroyers like the future USS Carl Levin are the workhorse of the U.S. fleet.

-Note: This story has been corrected to show sparkling wine, not Champagne, was used in the ceremony.